emersonmde/emersonmde.github.io/content/blog/hello-gatsby/index.md

 ## Enter GitHub Actions

-My first exposure to GitHub Actions was from the book [Zero To Production In Rust](https://www.zero2prod.com/index.html?country_code=US) which has a section on CI/CD pipelines.
+My first exposure to [GitHub Actions](https://github.com/features/actions) was from the book [Zero To Production In Rust](https://www.zero2prod.com/index.html?country_code=US) which has a section on CI/CD pipelines.
 The book provides a single workflow configuration file, less than 100 lines, that can be used as a start for any Rust project that includes building, testing, linting, formatting, and code coverage.
-After years of working with proprietary and public CI/CD solutions, the ease of use and general applicability of GitHub actions blew me away.
+After years of working with proprietary and public CI/CD solutions, the ease of use and general applicability of GitHub Actions blew me away.

-One of the best parts of GitHub actions is the extensive community that have built out many common CI/CD tasks, one of which is deploying directly to GitHub pages.
+One of the best parts of GitHub Actions is the extensive community that have built out many common CI/CD tasks, one of which is deploying directly to [GitHub Pages](https://pages.github.com/).
 Without the need to setup any keys, permissions, or targets, an action such as [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) can deploy any directory from the build directly to a branch (such as `gh-pages`).

-Here is the workflow I've been using with Gatsby (more on this in a minute), but it should work with any node static site build:
+Here is the workflow I've been using with Gatsby (more on this in a minute), but it should work with any node build:

 ```yaml
 name: Build